-Notice on the second line, it has “gimm.io” in between the <span> tags?
+Notice it has the text “gimm.io” in between the <span> tags?
 This is the text displayed in the email signature.

 Next, you will need the hyperlink code below and modify it to your needs.

-Now, what we want to do is remove the existing text that says gimm.io in the <span> tags and paste the copied <a> tags inside the <span> tags.
+The next step is to remove the existing text that says “gimm.io” in the <span> tags and paste the copied <a> tags inside the <span> tags.

 Your code should now look like this: